Quintessence Help Centre

 FileName

-The FileName() function returns the file name portion of a directory path.
-Related functions: FileList, FilePath Syntax FileName (FilePath) FilePath The full directory path and
+The FileName() function returns the file name portion of a full directory path.
+Related functions: FileList, FilePath Syntax: Examples: The examples provided below are based on fictitious data for illustrative purposes only.

 -